 It’s that time of year in Hong Kong where everyone is suddenly an art lover.
 You know the drill by now, the obligatory visit to Art Basel or perhaps, if you’re edgier, Art Central.
-Maybe you’ll even take it to next level and go gallery-hopping at some of Hong Kong’s best art galleries.
+Maybe you’ll even take it to the next level and go gallery-hopping at some of Hong Kong’s best art galleries, whether it be in Central, Sheung Wan, Wong Chuk Hang or even in Kowloon.

 Whether it’s your first time making a trip the annual art fairs or you’re a veteran culture vulture, we’re all guilty of being basic or getting a little pretentious in these environments.
 Scroll down and share in the shame.